 Monica McLemore, PhD, MPH, RN—California

 At the University of California, San Francisco, Monica McLemore is an assistant professor in the Family Health Care Nursing Department, an affiliated scientist with Advancing New Standards in Reproductive Health, and a member of the Bixby Center for Global Reproductive Health.
 She maintains clinical practice as a public health and staff nurse at San Francisco General Hospital in the Women’s Options Center.
 McLemore’s research is geared toward understanding women’s health and wellness across the lifespan.
-She is an elected member of the governing council for Population Reproductive and Sexual Health section of the American Public Health Association and a recipient of the 2015 teaching award from the American College of Nurse Midwives.
+She is an elected member of the governing council for Population Reproductive and Sexual Health section of the American Public Health Association.
 McLemore helped develop the California Action Coalition’s diversity plan and has been involved in a multistate initiative to improve diversity in the nursing workforce.
-“My work embraces complex and intersectional problems associated with sexual and reproductive health, including health disparities, stigma, incarceration, unintended pregnancy, and difficulty accessing services,” McLemore says.
-“Women of color are impacted in greater proportion by these social determinants of health, and I see my role as an advocate, connector, and innovator of programs that directly target these determinants in the domains of nursing and community health.”

 Renee’ Menkens, MS, RNC—Oregon

-As a practicing nurse in rural Oregon, Renee’ Menkens has tackled challenges such as scarce resources and lack of referral options for patients who struggle with a combination of physical, mental, and behavioral health problems.
-In addition to serving as a primary care provider with a mental health focus, Menkens is a clinical assistant professor at the Oregon Health & Science University School of Nursing.
-She serves on numerous boards, including as chair of the Bay Area Hospital Unit-Based Practice Committee, as a member of the Coos County Medical Reserve Corps, the Community Health Improvement Steering Committee, and Friends of Public Health.
-Since its inception she has also served on the Oregon Action Coalition’s steering committee, where she is working to develop nursing leaders to take on roles on hospital and health care organization boards.
-“Working with local communities to improve health at this level is a significant area of contribution that nurses can be doing,” Menkens says.
-“As a nurse, I see my contribution to this effort through my teaching work, direct patient care in our local psychiatric unit, and in being part of local and state organizations that support health and improve the system of health care for all populations.”
+A practicing nurse in rural Oregon, Renee’ Menkens has tackled challenges such as scarce resources and lack of referral options for patients facing physical, mental, and behavioral health problems.
+In addition to serving as a case manager focusing on acute care discharge education and community follow up, Menkens is a clinical assistant professor at the Oregon Health & Science University School of Nursing.
+She is vice president of the Coos County Friends of Public Health, and a board member of Kid’s HOPE Center, among other boards.
+Since its inception she has served on the Oregon Action Coalition’s steering committee, where she works to develop nurses to serve on boards.

 Melissa Pinto, PhD, RN, FAAN—Georgia